May 24, 2022 by Sonja Edridge

 Made of 13 herbs, the predominant ingredient of this amaro is artichoke, which give it its name (artichoke is Cynar in Latin).
 Low sugar, low alcohol and a bitter taste make Cynar the perfect aperitif drink.
 Its flavour is earthy, herbaceous, yet sweet and it’s also regarded as a digestif.

 Distinctively ruby red and bitter, Campari is at the core of Italian aperitif culture.
-It’s an alcoholic spirit obtained by mixing bitter herbs, aromatic plants and fruits in alcohol and water.
+It’s an alcoholic spirit obtained by mixing bitter herbs and spices, aromatic plants and fruits in alcohol and water.
 You can enjoy it on its own or with a dash of soda.
 Campari is the frontman in many Italian cocktails, including Negroni and Boulevardier.

 If red is your go-to, Lambrusco can be a bold and attractive alternative.
 Other alcoholic fruity red wines like Sangiovese and Montepulciano can make the perfect aperitif.